jkachhad/SwitchMediator/README.md

 *   🚀 **Maximum Performance:** Eliminates runtime reflection and dictionary lookups for dispatch.
 Uses compile-time `switch` statements and direct method calls.
 Ideal for performance-critical paths and high-throughput applications.
 *   🧐 **Enhanced Debuggability:** You can directly **step into the generated `SwitchMediator.g.cs` file**!
 See the exact `switch` statement matching your request, observe the explicit nesting of pipeline behavior calls (`await next(...)`), and step directly into your handler code.
 This provides unparalleled transparency compared to debugging reflection-based dispatch logic.
 *   ✅ **Compile-Time Safety:** Handler discovery happens during the build.
 Missing request handlers result in **build errors**, not runtime exceptions, catching issues earlier in the development cycle.
-*   ⏱️ **Faster Startup:** Less work (like assembly scanning for handlers) needs to happen when your application boots up.
 *   ✂️ **Trimming / AOT Friendly:** Avoids runtime reflection, making the dispatch mechanism inherently more compatible with .NET trimming and AOT compilation.
 (Note: Ensure handlers and dependencies are also trimming/AOT safe).
 *   🔍 **Explicitness:** The generated code serves as clear, inspectable documentation of how requests are routed and pipelines are constructed for each message type.